david-reyes/AboutMe/README.md

 It is so important.
 So, very, important
 ## Haiku
 Because life
-isn't always
+isn't often
-like a refrigerator
+like the refrigerator
 in snow
 #### This is an H4 heading.